Five things we've learned about how to implement AI agents successfully.

 The pressure to deploy is real, and so is the pattern of projects that stall or fail to reach production.
 Here are five things we've learned, across sectors and scales, about what makes implementing AI agents successful.

-A significant share of what gets called an "agent project" is, at its core, a retrieval problem.
-The challenge is finding the right information and producing a coherent response.
-A well-designed RAG pipeline or carefully prompted LLM will solve that more reliably, more cheaply, and with far less operational complexity than an agent.
+We often see "agentic AI projects" that are, in reality, a retrieval problem.
+The challenge is often finding the right information and producing a coherent response.
+A well-designed RAG pipeline or carefully prompted LLM will solve that more reliably, more cheaply, and with far less operational overhead than an agent.

-Agents earn their place when the system needs to decide what to do next and act on it: calling tools, triggering steps, changing state in the world.
+Agents add value when the system needs to decide what to do next — and act on it: calling tools, triggering steps, changing the environment.
 Reasoning alone doesn't require an agent.
 Action does.

-The distinction sounds obvious.
-In practice, it's the difference between a well-scoped project and an over-engineered one.
-Before architecture, before tooling, ask what the system actually needs to do.
-If the answer is "find and generate", adding an agent creates complexity without improving the output.
+The distinction sounds obvious, but in practice there is a thin line between a well-designed project and an over-engineered one.
+Before architecture, before tooling, ask yourself what the system actually needs to do.
+If the answer is "find and generate", adding an agent creates complexity without adding value.

 The task is retrieval and synthesis?
 A RAG pipeline or prompted LLM will serve you more reliably.
 The task requires deciding what to do next and executing?
 That's where agents justify their complexity.